Sovereignty: External

 External sovereignty concerns the relationship between sovereign power and other states.
 For example, the United Kingdom uses the following criterion when deciding under what conditions other states recognise a political entity as having sovereignty over some territory;

 External sovereignty is connected with questions of international law – such as when, if ever, is intervention by one country into another's territory permissible?

-Following the Thirty Years' War, a European religious conflict that embroiled much of the continent, the Peace of Westphalia in 1648 established the notion of territorial sovereignty as a norm of noninterference in the affairs of other states, so-called Westphalian sovereignty, even though the actual treaty itself reaffirmed the multiple levels of the sovereignty of the Holy Roman Empire.
+Following the Thirty Years' War, a European religious conflict that embroiled much of the continent, the Peace of Westphalia in 1648 established the notion of territorial sovereignty as a norm of noninterference in the affairs of other states, so-called Westphalian sovereignty, even though the treaty itself reaffirmed the multiple levels of the sovereignty of the Holy Roman Empire.
 This resulted as a natural extension of the older principle of cuius regio, eius religio (Whose realm, his religion), leaving the Roman Catholic Church with little ability to interfere with the internal affairs of many European states.
 It is a myth, however, that the Treaties of Westphalia created a new European order of equal sovereign states.

 In international law, sovereignty means that a government possesses full control over affairs within a territorial or geographical area or limit.
 Determining whether a specific entity is sovereign is not an exact science, but often a matter of diplomatic dispute.
 There is usually an expectation that both de jure and de facto sovereignty rest in the same organisation at the place and time of concern.
 Foreign governments use varied criteria and political considerations when deciding whether or not to recognise the sovereignty of a state over a territory.
 Membership in the United Nations requires that "[t]he admission of any such state to membership in the United Nations will be affected by a decision of the General Assembly upon the recommendation of the Security Council."